-In 2018 we completed our first long-term trip which stretched 4.5-months starting in Hawaii and concluding in Amsterdam (be sure to check out the trip summaries and guides of our stops!) .
-After spending so much time living out of a suitcase and sleeping in many different beds, we learned a lot about long-term travel!
-At the onset of our trip we were giddy with the fact that we would be traveling, our favorite thing to do, for 130+ days straight.
+In 2018 we completed our first long-term trip which stretched 4.5 months, starting in Hawaii and concluding in Amsterdam.
+Since then, we’ve logged 13 addition months of international travel, and have another three consecutive months coming up.
+After spending so much time living out of a suitcase and sleeping in many different beds, we learned a bit about long-term travel!
+At the onset of our first long trip, we were giddy with the fact that we would be traveling for 130+ days straight.
 After years of two-week vacations, we were really going to let loose and follow our dream.

 Prior to our departure, we reminded ourselves regularly that things would go wrong.
 It was inevitable that SOMETHING would break, get lost or be cancelled, but no matter what, we would roll with it and I would not freak out.
 Happily, we got lucky…. very lucky.
 We had a couple scares with the passports (twice we thought they were lost, once I got them locked in a hotel safe that we couldn’t open, and one time I locked them in an Airbnb apartment that we had already checked out from).

-We slept on a lot of beds…we determined 29 in total.
+We slept on a lot of beds.
 Most were better than average, a couple were OK and some were hard as rocks.
 In case you’re wondering, the worst beds are in Italy (the exception was Agrigento and Cefalu); Italians seem to prefer a very hard mattress.

 We did laundry.
 Lots and lots of laundry.
 Living out of a carry-on bag has its rewards and challenges.
 It’s great to not have to pay to check a bag and wait for it at baggage claim, to not fret about checked bag getting lost, and not having to drag that big ol’ bag on to trains, up steep stairs and down cobblestone streets.
 But having just a carry-on means a limited wardrobe that has to be washed a lot.
 We learned the importance of packing clothes that did well drying on a rack.
 Anything that wrinkled excessively was useless and just took up valuable real estate in our luggage.